k2madureira/clinic/README.md

 2. PostMan Collection ( public/postman/Clinic.postman_collection.json )
 3. docs

-### Setting up environment
+### Setting up local environment

 1. Install **Yarn**;
-2. Using terminal, navigate to the folder where the project was cloned and run:<br> **git clone https://github.com/k2madureira/clinic.git** ;
+2. Using terminal, navigate to the folder where the project was cloned and run:<br> **git clone https://github.com/k2madureira/clinic.git**
 3. Using terminal, access the **clinic** folder and Run **yarn install**, to download all necessary dependencies;
 4. Using terminal run **yarn start**, to start the server on port **3334**
+5. For testing, the insomnia software is recommended

 ### code formatter / Extensions